sf105/sttp-book/design-by-contracts.md

 Is the second colleagues concern justified?
 What principle is violated, if any?
 Explain with the assertions shown in the code.
-{% include answer-begin.html %}
-The second colleague is correct.

-There is a problem in the `Square`'s preconditions.
-For the `resetSize` method these are stronger than the `Rectangle`'s preconditions.
-We do not just assert that the `width` and `height` should be larger than 0, but they should also be equal.
-This violates the Liskov's Substitution Principle.
-We cannot substitute a `Square` for a `Rectangle`, because we would not be able to have unequal width and height anymore.
-{% include exercise-answer-end.html %}

-{% include exercise-begin.html %}
+**Exercise 4.**
 You run your application with assertion checking enabled.
 Unfortunately, it reports an assertion failure signaling a class invariant violation in one of the libraries your application makes use of.

 Assume that the contract of the library in question is correct, and that all relevant preconditions are encoded in assertions as well.

-Can you fix this problem? \\
+Can you fix this problem?
-If so, how? \\
+If so, how?
 If not, why?
-{% include answer-begin.html %}
-Making correct use of a class should never trigger a class invariant violation.
-We are making correct use of the class, as otherwise it would have been a precondition violation.
-This means that there is a bug in the implementation of the library, which would have to be fixed.
-As this is outside your project, you typically cannot fix this problem.
-{% include exercise-answer-end.html %}

-{% include exercise-begin.html %}
+**Exercise 5.**
 HTTP requests return a status code which can have several values.
 As explained on [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes):

-- A 4xx status code "is intended for situations in which the error seems to have been caused by the client". \\
+- A 4xx status code "is intended for situations in which the error seems to have been caused by the client".
 A well known example is the 404 (Page not found) status code.
-- A 5xx status code "indicates cases in which the server is aware that it has encountered an error or is otherwise incapable of performing the request."\\
+- A 5xx status code "indicates cases in which the server is aware that it has encountered an error or is otherwise incapable of performing the request."
 A well known example is the 500 (Internal Server Error) status code.

 What is the best correspondence between these status codes and pre- and postconditions?
-{% include answer-begin.html %}
-Just like the contracts we have a client and a server. \\
-A 4xx code means that the client invoked the server in a wrong way, which corresponds to failing to adhere to a precondition. \\
-A 5xx code means that the server was not able to handle the request of the client, which was correct.
-This corresponds to failing to meet a postcondition.
-{% include exercise-answer-end.html %}

-{% include exercise-begin.html %}
+**Exercise 6.**
 A method M belongs to a class C and has a precondition P and a postcondition Q.
 Now, suppose that a developer creates a class C' that extends C, and creates a method M' that overrides M.